• Home

 Prepare the ganache

-• Once the chocolate is melted, heat the heavy cream with the inverted sugar or honey.
+• Melt the dark chocolate over a double boiler.
+While the chocolate melts, heat the heavy cream together with the inverted sugar or honey.

-• Freeze the cake with the ganache in this position for 1 to 2 hours to make it easier to glaze.
+• Freeze the cake with the ganache in this position for 1 to 2 hours to make glazing easier.
+If you made a cake without ganache, freeze it as well for 1 to 2 hours.

 Rocher Glaze